Model Context Protocol: The Open Standard for AI Integrations

 | Resource Templates | Parameterised according to RFC 6570 (e.g. users://{id}/profile) | User profiles, dynamic calendar entries |

-The fundamental difference compared to Tools: Resources have no side effects.
-They provide data but do not change anything.
-They therefore serve as a context interface, whereas Tools are geared towards execution and actions .
+The fundamental difference from Tools is that Resources have no side effects: they supply data but change nothing.
+They act as a context interface, whereas Tools are geared towards execution and actions .

-Additionally, Resources support subscriptions: The client can register for change notifications and is informed via notification when a Resource changes.
+Resources also support subscriptions: the client can register for change notifications and is informed whenever a resource changes.
 Annotations such as audience, priority and lastModified provide metadata for prioritisation .

 4.3.
 How do MCP Prompts work and what are they used for?

-Short answer: Prompts are user-driven interaction templates that are discovered via prompts/list and called with arguments via prompts/get – typically exposed as slash commands in the UI .
+Short answer: Prompts are user-driven interaction templates that are discovered via prompts/list and invoked with arguments via prompts/get – typically surfaced as slash commands in the UI .

 Detailed explanation:

-MCP Prompts differ fundamentally from Tools and Resources due to their control layer: They are triggered explicitly by users, not by the LLM or the application .
+MCP Prompts differ fundamentally from Tools and Resources in who controls them: they are triggered explicitly by users, not by the LLM or the application .

-A practical example: A plan-vacation Prompt might expect arguments like destination and dates.
-Upon invocation, the server generates a multi-part conversation from this, which the LLM uses as a starting point for holiday planning – including embedded Resources like trips://history/ for past trips .
+A practical example: a plan-vacation prompt might expect arguments such as destination and dates.
+When invoked, the server builds a multi-part conversation from these, which the LLM then uses as a starting point for holiday planning – including embedded resources like trips://history/ for past trips .

 4.4.
 What is sampling and how can a server request LLM completions?

-Short answer: Sampling allows an MCP server to request an LLM completion via the client – without requiring its own API keys.
-Users retain full control through a human-in-the-loop approach .
+Short answer: Sampling lets an MCP server request an LLM completion through the client – without needing its own API keys.
+Users stay firmly in control via a human-in-the-loop approach .

 Detailed explanation: